Germany's Olaf Scholz responds to Ukraine criticism | DW | 07.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Scholz told the Washington Post that Germany was observing strict criteria on weapons exports in declining to supply Ukraine with arms.
-The United States and United Kingdom have sent Ukraine arms deliveries.
+Scholz has told the Washington Post that Germany was observing strict criteria on weapons exports in declining to supply Ukraine with arms.
+But he vowed a "united and decisive" response if Russia invades Ukraine.

 Olaf Scholz was interviewed by the Washington Post on Friday.
 Here Scholz is pictured speaking at a press conference in Berlin on January 21.